 Climate Projection Model: Regional climate model generates mid-century climate projections to produce more near-term data.

-Social Conflict in Africa Database: New database analyzes various forms of social and political unrest in Africa.
+Social Conflict Analysis Database: New database analyzes various forms of social and political unrest in Africa and Latin America.

-Armed Conflict Location and Events Dataset: ACLED provides real-time tracking of the actions of opposition groups, governments, and militias continent-wide.
+Armed Conflict Location and Events Dataset: Provides real-time tracking of the actions of opposition groups, governments, and militias continent-wide.

 CCAPS examines the role of government institutions in mitigating or aggravating social stresses and other impacts that climate change could have on political stability in Africa.
 Research focuses on: